unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 ## Tile Client Application ##

-For this example, a preconfigured example client application has been provided as part of the Tile Quick Start Application ([tile-quickstart.war](../../../../download/#tile-quick-start-application)).
+For this example, a preconfigured example client application is part of the Tile Quick Start Application ([tile-quickstart.war](../../../../download/#tile-quick-start-application)).
 The client displays the base map or plot and any layers passed in from the server.

 For information on map properties (e.g., for boundaries and axes), see the *Maps* section of the [Tile Client](../../how-to/tile-client/#map) topic.